CMBNForever/Datasci-507-Final-Project-Cheng/readme.txt

         xgb_feature_cols.pkl (feature column order)

 Acknowledgments:
-This script supports the Method 2 component of the EECS 486 final project on Impact of Social Media on Mental Health, providing the risk scoring model used by downstream demo and retrieval components.
+This script supports the Method 2 component of the Datasci 507 final project on Impact of Social Media on Mental Health, providing the risk scoring model used by downstream demo and retrieval components.
 -

 -